 In just 11 days of early November 2024, Madhya Pradesh recorded over 1,300 dog bite cases, with half the victims being children.
 The seasonal spike in attacks from October to February has raised alarm, with experts pointing to environmental factors like Diwali noise pollution and the street dogs’ breeding season as key triggers for increased aggression.

 Experts opine that loud noises, like firecrackers, during festivals are the main cause of anxiety for street dogs.
 “These occurrences typically occur when people feed or find food for dogs.
 This forces them out of their usual territories and into unfamiliar areas, sometimes leading to conflicts with other dogs or humans.
-Their primary concern is always finding food, and during these stressful times, they struggle to do so,” informs Dr Piyush Patel, Senior Program Manager for Dog Management at Humane Society International (HSI)/India.
+Their primary concern is always finding food, and during these stressful times, they struggle to do so,” informs Dr Piyush Patel, veterinarian and Director, Companion Animals and Engagement, Humane Society International/India.

 Leftover food given to stray dogs can lead to food poisoning, which may irritate and agitate them.